protesilaos/my-website/_poems/2024-03-11-path-of-the-hawthorns.md

 ---
-title: "Path of the hawthorns (my poem)"
+title: "Poem: Path of the hawthorns"
 excerpt: "Just read the poem.
 No further comment."
 ---